langchain-ai/langgraph/README.md

 ```

 We can now wrap these tools in a simple LangGraph `ToolExecutor`.
-This is a simple class that receives `ToolInvocation` objects, calls that tool, and returns the output.
+This class receives `ToolInvocation` objects, calls that tool, and returns the output.
 `ToolInvocation` is any class with `tool` and `tool_input` attributes.

 ```python